Sekiro: Shadows Die Twice

 - Some controller users prefer moving the "Use Item" to the face buttons and "Switch Prosthetic Tool" to the d-pad to make item use in combat easier.

-- If you're saving up for an item or don't have anything to buy but don't want to lose your money to repeated deaths, you can "bank" your coins by buying bags of sen from merchants at a very slight loss.
+- If you're saving up money and don't want to lose it to repeated deaths, you can "bank" your coins by buying bags of sen from merchants at a very slight loss.
 The first merchant is semi-hidden and can be found in the Ashina Outskirts, before the castle area.

 - Do not forget to equip Prosthetic Upgrades (these are their own item) and Combat Arts when you unlock them.

-- It's better to time your Deflects a bit too early rather than a bit too late as the window is relatively lenient and being too quick means you'll still at least block any normal attacks.
+- Almost everything in the game can be Deflected (parried).
+It's better to time your Deflects a bit too early rather than a bit too late as the window is relatively lenient and being too quick means you'll still at least block any normal attacks.

 - You can hold down the attack button for a charged-up stab.